repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/deployment.rst

 This document describes all the aspects of deploying RSTUF independent of the environment and focuses on the technology stacks required by RSTUF services.

-This document also complements our straightforward deployment guides for :ref:`guide/deployment/guide/docker:Docker` and :ref:`guide/deployment/guide/kubernetes:Kubernetes` with some detailed nformation.
+This document also complements the published deployment guides for :ref:`guide/deployment/guide/docker:Docker` and :ref:`guide/deployment/guide/kubernetes:Kubernetes` with some detailed nformation.